Checkroth/pbelican/content/software blog/2019-4-12-password-protected-files-in-python.md

         except error:
             # Office 97~2003 Only: These files aren't supported yet.
             # If the password is CORRECT, msoffcrypto will through a generic 'error'
-            raise 'encrypted, but decryption not supported'
+            return 'encrypted, but decryption not supported'
         except Exception:
             # Finally, msoffcrypto will throw a generic Exception on decrypt if the password is wrong
             return 'wrong password